Listen to this article:

 The cow face pose gives a deep stretch to the shoulders, arms, chest, hips, and ankles while improving your posture and reducing pain and tension in the spine.

 - From a seated position with both legs straight, bend your right knee and stack it over the left, bringing the right foot to the left hips.

 - Bend the bottom leg so that the foot comes to the right hip.

-- Reach your right arm behind your back, bending the elbow and reaching the fingers to the upper back.
+- Reach your right arm behind your back, bend the elbow, and reaching the fingers to the upper back.

 - Reach your left arm up and turn the elbow to clasp both hands.

-- Sit with a straight spine and point the top elbow up as you breathe into your heart center.
+- Sit with a straight spine and point your top elbow up as you breathe into your heart center.